 - bean sprouts

-I love chicken and shrimp so I decided to use both in this soup.
+I love chicken and shrimp so I decided to use both in this slow cooker pho.
 If you prefer chicken pho, leave out the shrimp.
 I think I need to make beef pho too.

 Thai basil is not always easy to find, so you can use whatever fresh basil you can find at the grocery store (or your garden).
 For the rice noodles, I chose the kind you would find in Pad Thai.
 I cooked them ahead of time and placed them in the fridge.
 I also like to blanch my bean sprouts (some people prefer to eat them raw).